 They can help by slowly releasing electrical charges, making lightning strikes less harmful by dissipating their damage.

-These systems may or may not involve the installation of an air terminal placed on top of the tree, a copper cable conductor that follows the down to the tree’s trunk, and a ground-rod system placed at a safe distance.
+These protection systems may or may not involve the installation of an air terminal placed on top of the tree, a copper cable conductor that follows the down to the tree’s trunk, and a ground-rod system placed at a safe distance.

 With this, whenever lightning strikes the tree, its current and its charge will be directed along the cable, and away from the tree.
 Simply put, this puts a detour for the damage, making its harmful electric current disperse safely under the ground.